-Division 2 Sentencing for offences
+Division 2-Sentencing for offences

-234 Application of this Division
+234-Application of this Division

-This Division applies if a court convicts a person, or finds a person guilty (the offender), of an offence against this Act.
+- (1) This Division applies if a court convicts a person, or finds a person guilty (the offender), of an offence against this Act. - (2) A reference in this Division to a court is a reference to the court referred to in subsection (1).

-235 Orders generally
+235-Orders generally